Anôsy: Geography

 General references for the geography section: Vincelette et al. (2008) and is primarily about the immediate Fort-Dauphin region.

-Anosy is a region in southeastern Madagascar, which covers 25731 km2.
+Anôsy is a region in southeastern Madagascar, which covers 25731 km2.
 It borders Androy region to the southwest, across the Mandrare River.
 To the west is Atsimo-Andrefana, to the north is Ihorombe region, and to the northeast is Atsimo-Atsinanana region.
 To the east and south is the Indian Ocean.
 The region is approximately 150 km wide along its coastline and extends roughly 250 km inland.
-Anosy's capital and most-populous city is Tolagnaro (formerly Fort Dauphin), located about halfway along the region's coast and 1122 km south of the national capital of Antananarivo.
+Anôsy's capital and most-populous city is Tolagnaro (formerly Fort Dauphin), located about halfway along the region's coast and 1122 km south of the national capital of Antananarivo.

-Anosy means "island" or "islands" in Malagasy.
+Anôsy means "island" or "islands" in Malagasy.
 It may have been named for the island in the Fanjahira river (now Efaho river) where the Zafiraminia first settled when they arrived in the 16th century.
 Another theory is that the name means "land of the islands" because of the many temporary islands created when the Efaho valley floods during the rainy season.

 Along the ocean are coastal lagoons and about 50 km of sandy, rolling coastal hills that butt up against the Vohimana mountains.
 This mountain range dominates the area, terminating just outside Fort-Dauphin at Mount Bezavona (Pic St. Louis), which stands at 529 m.

 The interior bedrock is granite, with cordierite gneiss exposed where erosion had occurred along the coast.
 The sand dunes along the coast, which average 18 m in depth, have mineral deposits of ilmenite, zircon, rutile and monazite.

-There are three primary hydrologic drainage areas in Anosy: the Mountain Zone, the Bedrock Plain, and the Coastal Sands.
+There are three primary hydrologic drainage areas in Anôsy: the Mountain Zone, the Bedrock Plain, and the Coastal Sands.
 The Mountain Zone covers 30% of the total catchment area and is distinguished by steep slopes, rapid runoff, and clearly defined rivers.
 The Bedrock Plain has rolling hills with low relief and several large rivers.
 The Coastal Sands are dunes at the ocean's edge cut with meandering rivers, ribbon lakes, and a series of lagoons and bays which vary in size from a few to two dozen square kilometres.
 The Coastal Sands can be further subdivided into the Andriambe, Ebakika, Efaho, Fanjahira, Lakandava, Lanirano, Manampanihy, Mandromodromotra, Vatomena, Vatomirindry and Vatorendrika basins.

-There are three major rivers in Anosy: the Mandrare River along the southwestern border, the Efaho (formerly called the Fanjahira) just west of Fort-Dauphin, and the Manampanihy which drains the Ranomafana valley, emptying into the ocean at Manantenina.
+There are three major rivers in Anôsy: the Mandrare River along the southwestern border, the Efaho (formerly called the Fanjahira) just west of Fort-Dauphin, and the Manampanihy which drains the Ranomafana valley, emptying into the ocean at Manantenina.
 Other rivers in the Anosy region include the Isoanala, Manambolo, Mangoky, Menarandra and Isoanala.